“I am now convinced that fairies do, in fact, exist”

 At the time of travel (September, 2017), Croatia was still not fully integrated into the EU, so they still used Kuna as their currency and did not accept euros.
 One U.S. dollar is equal to 6.25 Kuna.

-Hiking Trails and How to Get Around the Park
+Hiking Trails and How to Get Around Plitvice Lakes National Park

 There are a few signs that show trail routes and times such as this one:

 But they can still be quite confusing.
 Most people try to get to Veliki Slap (meaning “big waterfall” in Croatian – yes, “slap” is the word for waterfall.
 It’s okay, I giggled too) and “the view” that everyone comes here for…the one that we all see when we look up Google images of Plitvice Lakes.